dotLAZR/Kickstarter-Analysis/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

+* In conclusion, the data suggests the best time to start a kickstarter campaign is in the months of May and June

+* The analysis shows the most successful campaigns relative to launch date with a 67% and 65% success rate respectively

 - What can you conclude about the Outcomes based on Goals?

+* Looking at our graphic after the $5,000 mark there becomes a 18% downward shift in success rate.
+Providng us with evidence that keeping our play under $5,000 would be beneficial.

 - What are some limitations of this dataset?